The SHCLA Advisory committee has formed

 Alameda County Behavioral Health Care Services created a proposal to ease its housing crisis for SMI consumers with extremely low levels of income.
 Income levels for this group can be up to two times the federal poverty level.
 The county’s proposal to use a community land trust model will bring about permanent affordability and community control.

-A non-profit Supportive Housing Community Land Alliance (CLA) will be developed by a project management team with initial guidance from a community-based advisory committee.
+A non-profit Supportive Housing Community Land Alliance (SHCLA) will be developed by a project management team with initial guidance from a community-based advisory committee.

 Once incorporated, a board of directors will be formed comprised of equal thirds: